shahils01/Deep-Reinforcement-Learning-Shared-Control/README.md

 The Gym folder contains TD3_v1, TD3_v2, ddpg_v2, deepq_v2, and human_exp.

+TD3_v1 is the basic version of the TD3 algorithm.

+TD3_v2 is the extended version of TD3 algorithm.

+ddpg_v2 and deepq_v2 are the baseline Deep Deterministic Q-Learning and Deep Q-Learning algothms used for comparision with our algorith.

 # API for Learning Algorithm

 try.py for the training of different learning algorithm for 10 different seeds